Estimating many properties of a quantum state via quantum reservoir processing: Quantum reservoir property estimation

 where $\mathcal{B}_i$ satisfies

 \end{theorem} \begin{proof} This theorem results from the pair-wise reservoir dynamics.
 See Appendix~\ref{supp:B} for the details. \end{proof}

-Theorem~\ref{thm:Scaling} indicates that for $k$-local parameter estimation, if a reservoir setting works well in the single-qubit case, then it also works well in the multi-qubit case.
+Theorem~\ref{thm:Scaling} indicates that for $k$-local tensor product property estimation, if a reservoir setting works well in the single-qubit case, then it also works well in the multi-qubit case.
 Thus, our approach for evaluating the reservoir parameters $J,\,P_{1,2},$ and $E_{1,2}$ is based on the performance in the single-qubit state overlap estimation task.
-To see why overlap estimation reflects the overall performance of observable estimation, note that the single-snapshot estimator's variance of an arbitrary parameter $\mathcal{O}'$ satisfying $\mathcal{O}' = c_1\sigma + c_2\openone$ equals $c_1^2$ times that of $\sigma$, where $c_{1,2}$ are real numbers and $\sigma$ is a density matrix.
+To see why overlap estimation reflects the overall performance of observable estimation, note that the single-snapshot estimator's variance of an arbitrary property $\mathcal{O}'$ satisfying $\mathcal{O}' = c_1\sigma + c_2\openone$ equals $c_1^2$ times that of $\sigma$, where $c_{1,2}$ are real numbers and $\sigma$ is a density matrix.
 We find several settings that lead to small average variance upper bound of random target states, and choose one of them as the reservoir setting used in this manuscript.

-In the task of fidelity estimation, the efficiency of the current reservoir estimator outperforms the shadow estimation based on Pauli group only in a fraction of target pure states.
+In the task of pure state fidelity estimation, the efficiency of the current reservoir estimator outperforms the random Pauli measurements only in a fraction of target pure states.
+We note that the optimal sample efficiency of shadow estimation with local measurements is achieved with random Pauli measurements~\cite{SdPOVM_PhysRevLett.129.220502,Huang2020}.
 Also, the ratio of the average variance upper bound of shadow estimation and that of the QRPE scheme is slightly larger than unity and almost invariant with the system size.
 While the average efficiency of the current setting only marginally differ from that of the shadow estimation, the number of settings for the standard shadow estimation is exponentially large compared to that of the present scheme.
 These results are shown in Fig.~\ref{fig:RandFid}.
-We note that the random measurement protocol with Clifford group could obtain a scaling independent of the system size, but requires to implement complex Clifford compiling~\cite{DirectRB_PhysRevLett.123.030503, LowdepthShadow}.
+While one could obtain a scaling independent of the system size with global Clifford group measurements, it would require to implement complex Clifford compiling~\cite{DirectRB_PhysRevLett.123.030503, LowdepthShadow}.

 Also, we could utilize random settings by probabilistic time multiplexing~(PTM), where the pair-wise training data $\bm{X}_\text{p}(t_k)$ are collected at $N_\text{time}$ different time points $\{t_k\,|\,k = 1,\,2,\,\dots,\,N_\text{time}\}$, and the single-snapshot estimator is constructed by measuring reservoir nodes at time $t_k$ with probability $p_k$, where $\sum_k p_k = 1$.
 The optimization over probability distributions aims to reduce the average variance upper bound of single-qubit state overlap estimation, see Appendix~\ref{supp:B} for more details.